coostdocs/codoc/content/en/co/net/http.md

 - Add a HTTP header.
 - Users can use this method to add headers before performing HTTP requests, and the added headers will be present in all subsequent requests.
-- In the second version, the parameter val is an integer, which is automatically converted into a string internally.
+- In the second version, the parameter val is an integer, which is automatically converted to string internally.